 The CryptoPunks are often called the first NFT project in history.
 No project enjoys an unparalleled cult status quite like them.
-Without a doubt, by owning a CryptoPunk NFT, you are owning a piece of history.
+Without a doubt, by owning one of these blue-chip NFTs, you are owning a piece of history.

 Basically, CryptoPunks are a collection of uniquely generated NFTs on the Ethereum blockchain.
 Plus, all of them are completely stored on-chain.
 Launching the collection way back in June 2017, anyone with an Ethereum wallet could claim the avatars for free.
 Even though NFTs were a relatively new concept then, all the CryptoPunks were claimed in no time.